 Local narrative voices have been heard from time to time.
 Michael Halleran has given graveyard tours under the auspices of the Old Cemeteries Society.
 University of Victoria (UVic) student Gary Sarian published an essay, “The 1918 Flu Epidemic in Victoria,” in B.C.
 Historical News, Fall 1992.

 I am an amateur historian with an interest in my home town, Victoria, and its regional setting on Vancouver Island and the Salish Sea.

-For geographic and historical orientation, see Victoria during the Spanish Flu.
+Geographic and historical orientation, see Victoria in 1918.

-The present study began as part of a four-person team project in an undergraduate History course at UVic in 2014.
+The present study began as part of a four-person team project in an undergraduate History course at the University of Victoria in 2014.
 The product of that effort was a website, Spanish Influenza in Victoria 1918-20.
-(It is no longer accessible.)
-Professor John Lutz instructed the students in a precept of so-called microhistory: to seek the universal in the local.
-In the influenza pandemic of 1918-1920, the work of the local historian and the genealogist — compiling local statistics, reconstructing local narratives, naming hitherto unnamed victims and telling untold stories — intersects with world-historic events so vast they can be only dimly glimpsed.
+(It is no longer accessible; this website builds on elements of it that I authored.)
+Professor John Lutz introduced students to the valuable precept of microhistory to seek the universal in the local.
+In studying the influenza pandemic of 1918-1920, the local historian and the genealogist compile local statistics, reconstruct the local historical arc, name hitherto unnamed victims, tell untold stories, and their work intersects with world-historic events so vast they can be only dimly glimpsed.

-This site is under construction; it has many holes, and anything you read here is liable to change.
+The site is under construction; anything here is liable to change.

 Published October 16, 2016; last edit April 9, 2020.